Simon-Hou/CS201_Team35/README.md

 robber wins, the teller will hand over money and the robber will leave.
 If the teller wins, the robber will be deleted from existence, and the world will carry on as if the robber never existed.

+###P/Q. Vehicle Collisions
+These scenarios were not fully completed.
+Currently, pressing one of these buttons begins a rainstorm, which increases the chances of a collision.
+However, the actual collisions have not been implemented.

 ###R. Weekend Buildings Closed
 This will close all buildings, so that no customers will enter.
 Workers, however, will still